Jan 11 Bazaarvoice Inc, which helps

 companies run online consumer reviews, said its purchase of

-PowerReviews Inc would not reduce competition, after the U.S.
+PowerReviews Inc would not cut competition, after the U.S.

 Justice Department sued the company to try to force it to sell

-The department challenged the acquisition and said on
+The department challenged the acquisition and said it sought

-Thursday it sought to prevent one firm from dominating the
+to prevent one firm from dominating the product rating and

 The firms help companies use social media to advertise and

 also try to control any damage to clients' reputations from bad

 reviews.
 PowerReviews helped online retailers set up customer

 review sections on their websites so that they could compete